wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**:
 * Completed Python Data Science Toolbox (Part 1) and did some practice exercises.
 * Also played around with data from my students test to determine the percentage score and also visualize their score distribution using a histogram
 * I managed to complete my first Data Science project from DataCamp.
 It was challenging because I hadn't learnt the topics covered in the project.
-The sheer fact that I was able to complete inspite of the hurdle shows that this the field for me.
+The sheer fact that I was able to complete inspite of the hurdle shows that **Data Science** is the field for me.
 I am so excited.
 Let the learning continue...:)